startcanonij/startcanonij.github.io/README.md

 2.All the printers are very fast and reliable.

-3.It is very easy to set up a canon printer by visiting ij.start.canon official website.
+3.It is very easy to set up a canon printer by visiting <a href="https://startcanonij.github.io/">ij.start.canon</a> official website.

 4.If you face any issue during installation, the Canon printer tech support expert will always there.